megakemp/megakemp.github.io/_posts/2017-09-13-the-next-step.md

 I'll continue to make courses for Pluralsight.[^2] I'll also be doing [on-site training][9] with presentations and [workshops][10].

 In addition to that, I'll be offering a new consulting service that combines education with productivity: I call it [_teaching by doing_][11].
-You can read more about that in my [offering page][11], if you're interested.
+You can read more about that in my [services page][11], if you're interested.

 That's all for now.
 If you've made it this far, thank you for reading.
 Exciting times are ahead and I can't wait to get started.